JeB74/WindowsCloudAcademyCH/Windows365/03-W365-App-Deployment.md

 - **VideoLAN VLC media player**

 > [!NOTE]
-> You can choose to deploy the app either as a Win32 application or as a Microsoft Store app or Windows catalog app
+> You can choose to deploy the app either as a *Win32 application*  or as a *Microsoft Store app* or a *Windows catalog app*

 If you decide to deploy Visual Studio Code as a Win32 application, use a unique app name format such as: **App-P[count]-YourAppName**.